cncf/toc/proposals/graduation/cilium.md

 ### Have completed an independent and third party security audit with results published of similar scope and quality as [this example](https://github.com/envoyproxy/envoy#security-audit) which includes all critical vulnerabilities and all critical vulnerabilities need to be addressed before graduation.

-A CNCF sponsored security audit has been started with OSTIF and Cilium has previously undergone an audit by Cure53 sponsored by Isovalent.
-A CNCF-sponsored fuzzing audit from ADA Logics is currently underway with a goal to be completed before the end of November.
-Finally, Cilium currently has an [LFX mentee](https://github.com/cncf/mentoring/tree/main/lfx-mentorship/2022/03-Sept-Nov#cilium) working on increasing the security of the release process including signed SBOMs and signed release artifacts.
+Cilium received independent security and fuzzing audits through CNCF from OSTIF.
+You can find the blog [here](https://www.cncf.io/blog/2023/02/13/a-well-secured-project-cilium-security-audits-2022-published/) and [each](https://github.com/cilium/cilium.io/blob/main/Security-Reports/CiliumSecurityAudit2022.pdf) [report](https://github.com/cilium/cilium.io/blob/main/Security-Reports/CiliumFuzzingAudit2022.pdf) respectively.
+All findings have been remediated.
+Finally, Cilium had an [LFX mentee](https://github.com/cncf/mentoring/tree/main/lfx-mentorship/2022/03-Sept-Nov#cilium) increase the security of the release process including signed SBOMs and signed release artifacts.

 ### Explicitly define a project governance and committer process.
 This preferably is laid out in a GOVERNANCE.md file and references an OWNERS.md file showing the current and emeritus committers.